luapower/luapower-all/nw.md

 The mouse state is not queried: it is the state at the time of the last mouse event.
 Returns nothing if the window is hidden or minimized.

+Mouse coordinates are relative to the window's client-area.

 ### `win/view:mouseenter()` <br> `win/view:mouseleave()`

 Event: mouse entered/left the client area of the window.